oviematthew/joke-api-project-express.js/README.md

 This project is a **RESTful API** built with **Express.js** and **Node.js** that allows users to interact with a joke collection.
 The API supports CRUD operations and integrates with an external programming joke API to fetch jokes from a third-party source.

-It’s designed to demonstrate core backend development concepts such as routing, middleware, JSON-based data persistence, and working with external APIs using Node’s `https` module.

 ---